aptos-labs/aptos-core/config/README.md

 ## Organization

-Diem Configuration is broken up into many utilities:
+Configuration is broken up into many utilities:
 - `src/config` hosts the core configuration file structure
 - `src/generator.rs` assists in building sets of configurations for a Validator or Fullnode set